ylzshaha/ylzshaha.github.io/_posts/2023-4-10-Plaid-CTF-2020-Mojo-Writeup.md

 Then let us talk about what kind of vulnerabilities will relate to the RFH and mojo.
 Besides being used during the communications between different frames, Mojo connections are also helpers for the renderer process to access some sensitive resources which are restricted by the sandbox.
 In this case, a remote endpoint(renderer) will send requests to the receiver endpoint(browser) and the implementation of this interface may do some syscalls to access the system resources and then return the results to the renderer.
-However, sometimes there are situations that an implementation may require to access the outer RFH object, like accessing the RFH’s `WebContentsImpl` object, accessing its `RenderFrameProcess` object, and so on.
+Moreover, there are situations where an implementation may require to access the outer RFH object, like accessing the RFH’s `WebContentsImpl` object, accessing its `RenderFrameProcess` object, and so on.
 One way to achieve this target is to directly hold a raw pointer of RFH.
 Just like the following code:

 ```c++